spidonenko/java-training-4.0/README.md

 <img width="834" alt="image" src="https://github.com/user-attachments/assets/cbfd1e96-29eb-4099-a9db-89c480a484b5"> <br/>

-## For those who'd like some spicy solutions
+## For those who like some spicy solutions
 1. Install GitHub CLI ```brew install gh``` on your Mac
 2. Login into GitHub CLI ```gh auth login``` and follow all instructions (here is the example of how it should look) <br/><br/>
 <img width="762" alt="image" src="https://github.com/user-attachments/assets/ace9f093-e4e0-4292-afcd-6f5ddd108ef4"> <br/><br/>
 3. Navigate to the folder where you would like to store repo locally
 4. Create your own repo from template via command ```gh repo create java-training-4.0 --public --template https://github.com/JavaTrainingFourthPhase/java-training-4.0.git --include-all-branches --clone```

-## GitHub actions

-1. Check that on your own account new repo was created with homework branches

 ## IntelliJ IDEA project configuration
 1. Import in IntelliJ IDEA using `File -> New -> Project from Existing Sources...`.